cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

 ### **Values**

-Like variables, values within a namelist group can be separated from each other by either a colon or whitespace characters.
+Like variables, values within a namelist group can be separated by either a colon or whitespace characters.

 -   **Strings**
     -   String values must be enclosed with single or double quotation marks: `''` or `"  "`.